Emognition/EPiC-2023-competition/README.md

 	- **A short readme** introducing the team, explaining your approach, and describing the repository content and how to run the code.
 	- You can create a public repository, or send us an invitation to the private one.
 You should use a [CC-BY license](https://creativecommons.org/licenses/by/4.0/).

+- Email both both ncoles@stanford.edu and stanislaw.saganowski@pwr.edu.pl to let them know the repository is ready.

 - Repositories will be cloned on **1 May 2023 10 am PT** into a single meta-repository with one branch per team.
 This meta-repository will be made publicly available.

 - We will utilize the RMSE metric to assess the model performance.
 The final result will be obtained by calculating the mean score on all scenarios and dimensions (valence and arousal).
 The performance in each scenario will be assessed by mean RMSE in each fold.

 - We will review all the repositories and replicate the top 3 submissions.
 If in doubt, we may contact the teams and request more information (e.g., model weights).

+- At the end of the challenge, we will reveal all the details of the dataset.

 ## 8. ACII workshop paper submission
 April 28th is the deadline for both (a) completing the challenge and (b) submitting short papers to the 2023 Affective Computing + Intelligence Interaction Conference workshop.